 Following Dirk down the sidewalk along Karl-Mark-Allee, a boulevard built during the days of the German Democratic Republic, and looking at the pre-fabricated apartment buildings, I imagined what life was like in a 1949 – 1990 East Berlin behind the Berlin Wall.
 Admittedly, I am ignorant when it comes to historical events around the GDR, a totalitarian Communist dictatorship, but with each step during the tour, Dirk painted a vivid image of what that life looked like through engaging the five senses.

 Dirk Engelhardt is a journalist who has lived in Berlin for about 30 years and has done so much research on what life was like behind the Wall that he has researched and published a guidebook about East Berlin during the GDR days (currently only available in German).
 He has also written other travel guides, such as 111 Places in Barcelona That You Must Not Miss.
 I found him through Airbnb’s Experiences options which connects travelers to locals for authentic experiences.
 I’m not a fan of big groups and the tour group consisted of a young couple from the Pacific Northwest and me.
+There were a few narrow streets we had to make our way through and a couple uneven surface to walk over so if you’re going to go on a walking tour always be on the lookout for that.
+If you do slip and hurt yourself then if there weren’t any signs telling you about the uneven surface you may want to see someone like this Brooksville slip and fall attorney to see if you can get compensation.

 During this nearly three-hour tour, through the use of the five senses, Dirk brought the former East Berlin to life.